vllm-project/vllm/README.md

 vLLM ROCm port
 </h1>

 This version of vLLM supports model inferencing and serving on AMD GPUs with ROCm.
 This ROCm port was adapted from [vLLM](https://github.com/vllm-project/vllm), a ROCm [community port](https://github.com/pcmoritz/vllm-public/tree/port-to-rocm) and [xformers](https://github.com/facebookresearch/xformers), replacing the attention forward method employed in xformers by the ROCm realization of [flash attention](https://github.com/ROCmSoftwarePlatform/flash-attention).
-Currently LLaMA/Vicuna models have been tested.

-For more details, please visit our [blog post](https://embeddedllm.com/blog/vllm_rocm/).

 Currently this port does not support AWQ quantization yet, but SqueezeLLM has been incorporated.

 ---

 *Latest News*
-- [2023/11] We released our ROCm port for vLLM 0.2.x.
-Models can be served on AMD GPUs.
+- [2023/11] We have updated our ROCm port for vLLM v0.2.x.
 - [2023/10] LLaMA-2 models are now supported.
 7B/13B/70B models can be run and served on AMD GPUs!

 ---